joshshipton/joshshipton.com/create/posts/bouncing-ball.md

 ```python
 dot_product = self.velocity[0] * normal[0] + self.velocity[1] * normal[1]
 ```
 The dot product is going to determine how much of the ball's velocity is directed towards the center of the circle (the normal direction).

 We now also need to reflect the new Velocity vector, to give the new direction that the ball is going to move in.

-If we hadn't calculated the new velocity vector it would be like throwing a ball against a wall and the ball bouncing straight back to you regardless of what angle the ball hit the wall on.
-In reality this isn't what happens, the ball bounce depends on the angle that it his the wall on and should reflect this.

 We can use a nice math trick here to reflect the velocity vector.